DiedrichsenLab/Functional_Fusion/docs/03atlasmap.rst

     # Set the Gifti file for the region (func.gii or label.gii)
     subatlas = atlas_left.get_subatlas_image('Path_to_roi_img.gii')

+As for the volume-based ROI you can also specify a label_value to pick out a specific (set of) ROIs from a discrete segementation atlas.

 The subatlas will now have the ``P`` locations in vertex space.
 You can use the ``subatlas.data_to_cifti()`` function to save data in that group space.
 For mapping data into the group space, we need to define an ``AtlasMapSurf``.

 .. code-block:: python